ER-AnkurPandey/Weather-Forecast-RevInfotech/README.md

 # used webpack for performance of the application

-# clone appl - git clone
+# clone application - git clone

 # then install all the node_modules -  npm i